 Offshore Wind Power

-“The new infrastructure will work together with our existing fabrication and assembly facilities to offer the wind energy sector the complete engineering solution from one location,” he said.
-“Cammell Laird will further be able to fabricate monopiles and transition pieces which can then be processed and despatched from the site.”
+The new infrastructure works together with the pre-existing fabrication and assembly facilities, to offer the wind energy sector the complete engineering solution from one location, including the fabrication of monopiles and transition pieces, which can then be processed and despatched from the site.

 Cammell Laird’s facilities include one of the biggest heavy engineering module construction halls in Europe, with a height of 16000m2 45m and 400t craneage capacity; in addition to a heavy load out quay able to handle weights of up to 5,000 tonnes.